-The lease charges represent the rental of office space at St Martin's Le Grand, which expired on 31 December 2022.
-The company has subsequently vacated the office space on expiration of this lease with no further rental obligations due.
+The lease charges for the prior year represented the rental of office space at St Martin's Le Grand, which expired on 31 December 2022.
+The company subsequently vacated the office space on expiration of this lease with no further rental obligations due.